OXID-eSales/graph-ql-example-module/README.md

 * The GraphQl type that we want to provide
 * The query / mutations that use our GraphQl type

-Now we need to put it all together.
+The task is now to put it all together.
 For this purpose we use the Symfony DI container that comes with the OXID eShop framework.